HCL-TECH-SOFTWARE/domino-one-touch-setup/examples/README.md

-# Domimo Example OTS configurations
+# Domino Example OTS configurations

 This folder contains example configurations, which can be used to build own configurations and to better understand OTS in detail.